bitbank2/BitBang_I2C/README.txt

 port name + bit, the library will run considerably faster on AVR microcontrollers.
 For example, On the Arduino Uno (ATmega328P), I/O pin 9 is actually I/O Port B, bit 1.
 To use the direct pin method, you would specify the pin number as 0xB1.
+On the ATtiny85, this is the only pin numbering supported so that the Wire library doesn't get linked in (to save FLASH space).

 Usage:
 -----